Slavery and human trafficking statement

 1. Our organisation

 Our Slavery and Human Trafficking Policy, Anti-Bribery and Corruption Policy and Code of Ethics reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure as far as possible that slavery and human trafficking are not taking place within the Group or within our supply chains.
 Our policies are complemented by a compliance programme which includes training, risk assessments, and monitoring and review processes.
-Following approval by the Company Board, our Slavery and Human Trafficking Policy has been disseminated to all trading companies within the James Fisher Group and each business has been taking steps to ensure that its staff and its suppliers are aware of the policy and that they understand and comply with it.
+Following approval by the Company Board, our Slavery and Human Trafficking Policy is being disseminated to all trading companies within the James Fisher Group and each business is taking steps to ensure that its staff and its suppliers are aware of the policy and that they understand and comply with it.
 Copies of our policies are available.

 3. Due diligence

 3.1.
 The Group has carried out a risk assessment to assess potential areas of risk within the Group with regard to modern slavery.
 Risk has been assessed by reference to the relevant Group company’s sector, the location of its suppliers, and the types of products and services procured.

 3.2.
 Where the Group has established potential risk, those Group companies have adopted their own detailed risk assessment in line with the Group policy and by reference to the same criteria.
 To ensure compliance across the Group, information from those relevant Group companies’ assessments is being analysed and recommendations are being made to ensure that the Group companies are reducing any perceived risks, including within their supply chains.

 4. Monitoring risk and ensuring compliance

 4.1.
 The Group companies will continue to monitor compliance on an ongoing basis, through:

 - Identifying and assessing potential risk areas in supply chains.